josiah1888/game-dev/README.md

-# game-dev
+# Jump Death
 Southeast Missouri State University 2D Game Development Project

 This is our Term Project at Southeast Missouri State University.
-We are writing a 2D platformer in XNA Game Studio.
-The big things we are include here are:
+We are writing a 2D platformer in C# with the XNA Framework.
+The big things we have included here are:
 - Multiple enemies with varying AIs
 - Side scrolling
-- Moving background
+- Moving background elements
 - Sound effects, Background music
+- Particle explosions and smoke effects
 - Animated sprites
-- Multiple levels
+- Ten levels with transitions
-- Title screen, Level selection screen, Ending screen

-We have some cool enemies planned out already.
-Say hello to:
+- Splash screens
+- Parallel processing
+- Most importantly, object oriented, maintainable, SOLID C# code

+Say hello to the fearsome enemies in Jump Death:
 - Emu
   - A large, aggressive, flightless pecking bird
 - Frog
   - An always-in-your-way jumping beast with collision intersection AI
 - Soda Guy
   - This one's a lot of fun.
 The Soda Guy sits on the ground next to his bottomless six pack and repeated a cycle of aggrevated littering.
 Soda Guy picks up a can, chugs away, then pitches the can on the ground where it rolls, bounces and trips up the player.

-As far as explosions, sweet graphics and other cool ideas, well - we'll see what we can accomplish before Finals: Fall 2015